-I am Martin Gillie, Professor of Civil Engineering at the University of Warwick, where I am involved with both teaching and research, mostly in structural engineering.
+I am Martin Gillie, Provost at NMiTE.
 This blog highlights what I am doing and finding interesting in my work and, occasionally, in other parts of my life.

 If you find something you agree with, or disagree with, or simply interesting, please do comment.